Sulion/miles-short/README.md

 This application is a rather simple application of [Dropwizard](http://www.dropwizard.io/) Java Framework which produces just one jar.
-To install it from sources (and I currently don't provider binaries), you just have to clone the stable version from the repository (that being 0.2.0 currently) and build it with generic Maven:
+To install it from sources (and I currently don't provider binaries), you just have to clone the stable version from the repository (that being 0.3.0 currently) and build it with generic Maven:

     git clone git@github.com:Sulion/miles-short.git
 	cd ./miles-short
+	git checkout tags/v0.3.0
 	mvn clean install

-Maven build script will generate fat jar file named `miles-short-0.2.0.jar` which is almost all you need to start an application:
+Maven build script will generate fat jar file named `miles-short.jar` which is almost all you need to start an application:

-    mkdir -p ./runtime && java -jar target/miles-short-0.2.0.jar server config.yml
+    mkdir -p ./runtime && java -jar target/miles-short.jar server config.yml

 The default port is `8080` for business URLs and `8081` for administrative ones (you may find metrics and healthcheck there).
 The directory `./runtime` is intended for persistens storage of application data, such as registered URLs and